 Applications for the current version of JASigning are intended to run on Windows (XP, Vista, 7) and on the latest releases of OS X 10.5 and later.
 JASigning apps are not supported on Linux at present.
-It is preferable to run JASigning with an up-to-date Java 7 run-time (JRE), although it should run with the latest versions of Java 6.
+It is preferable to run JASigning with an up-to-date Java 8 run-time (JRE), although it should run with Java 7 and later versions of Java 6.

 - Whether or not the processor supports 64-bit operation.

 - Whether or not the operating system supports 64-bit operation.

 - Whether the system has a 32-bit or a 64-bit Java installation (or both) -- and what options are set in the Java Control Panel (Windows) or Java Preferences app (OS X).

 - For a JASigning applet: whether the browser is running in 32-bit or 64-bit mode.